 Hearing aids are available for infants as well as older children.
 Children with a mild or moderate hearing impairment in one ear usually need an FM radio system that transmits a teacher's voice directly to a set of speakers, hearing aids, or earphones.
-Cochlear implants (devices placed in the inner ear to stimulate the auditory nerve with an electrical current in response to sounds) are used for most children with severely impaired hearing (see Hearing Loss and Deafness: Treatment in Children).
+Cochlear implants (devices placed in the inner ear to stimulate the auditory nerve with an electrical current in response to sounds) are used for most children with severely impaired hearing (see see Treatment in children).

 People in deaf communities are proud of their rich culture and alternative forms of communication.
 Many people oppose the aggressive treatment of hearing impairment on the grounds that it denies children the opportunities available in those communities.
 Families who wish to consider this approach should discuss it with their doctor.

 Last full review/revision January 2009 by Robert J. Ruben, MD